This is the top of this pageSite menu here

 Contents of question Answer

-Large-scale power outages continue in Chiba Prefecture due to the wind damage caused by Typhoon No. 15 the other day.
-According to reports, when the power goes out, disaster prevention radio cannot be used, and information from the government cannot be received.
+Due to the damage caused by the recent Typhoon No. 15, Chiba Prefecture is still experiencing a large-scale power outage.
+According to reports, when the power goes out, disaster prevention radio systems cannot be used, meaning that people are unable to receive information from the government.

-The disaster prevention radio is an important facility for transmitting information from the city to citizens, and it would be a problem if the disaster prevention radio could not be used due to a power outage.
+Disaster prevention radio is an important piece of equipment for transmitting information from the city to its citizens, so it would be a problem if the disaster prevention radio could not be used due to a power outage.
 Is Inagi City's administrative radio okay?

-・Regarding only the disaster prevention wireless system, I cannot confirm at this time whether it will be able to operate in the event of a long-term power outage, so I would like to answer at a later date.
+・As for the disaster prevention radio only, I cannot confirm whether it will be able to operate in the event of a long-term power outage, so I will provide an answer at a later date.

-・To explain how to secure the power supply itself, the city hall headquarters, fire department headquarters, fire department branch offices, and city hospitals each have their own power generators.
+- Regarding securing the power supply itself, the city hall main office, fire department headquarters, fire department branch office, and city hospital each have their own in-house power generation facilities.

-・Based on these lessons learned, Inagi City has significantly increased its fuel stockpiles.
-The fire station has an underground tank that stores gasoline and light oil.
-A large-scale tank was added to the city hospital, and a large-scale tank was also installed at the Kamhirao fire department.
+・Based on these lessons, Inagi City significantly increased its fuel stockpiles.
+The fire station has an underground tank that stores gasoline and diesel oil.
+A large-scale tank was added to the city hospital, and a large-scale tank was also installed at the Kamihirao Fire Department.

-・We have enough fuel to operate for about 14 days, so please be assured.
+・Please be assured that we have enough fuel to operate for approximately 14 days.

-・In addition, the slave station speakers installed in various places in the city can be charged during the day by solar power generation, and can be operated for up to 72 hours with storage batteries.
+・In addition, the slave station speakers installed throughout the city can be charged during the day using solar power and can operate for up to 72 hours using storage batteries.

 ・I heard that the areas in Chiba Prefecture where information is cut off and isolated are particularly in the mountainous areas in the southern part of the prefecture, but since Inagi City is a small town, employees can run around and deliver information.
 It is unlikely that we will be left alone and without help for several days.